AndelaDujmov/Hygieia/README.md

   * information about the medications the patient is currently taking, including the name of the medication, dosage, and frequency.

 - Follow-up Care
-  * information about the patient's follow-up care, including scheduled appointments with healthcare providers, recommended treatments, and any necessary referrals
+  * information about the patient's follow-up care, including scheduled appointments with healthcare providers, recommended treatments

 ## Tools and frameworks
 - Blazor
+- ASP.NET
+- Razor
-- .NET
+- React

 ## Database Model